vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-process-scheduling.md

 - Linux employs pre-emptive scheduling where the scheduler decides when to stop and run as process.

+- Linux schedules threads rather than process and a process with no thread is considered as single threaded.
+-

 # Classes of Process:
 1. Interactive Processes:These spend most of time interacting with user thus waiting for user I/O. shells, text editor etc.
 2. Batch Processes: These execute in background.
 Compilers, database search engines, scientific